csabapalfi/algorithm-design-manual/README.md

-# The Algorithm Design Manual
+# Algorithm Design Manual notes

-My notes for the book by Steven S. Skiena.
+My notes for the book titled 'The Algorithm Design Manual' by Steven S. Skiena.